The Savior's Book Café Story in Another World: Characters

-The savior sent after Tsukina, to fill the absence of the Unnamed Savior; needing to quell searches for her.
-He has a very Superman desire to use his powers to help everyone and is very much liked for all his good deeds.
-Despite this, he felt inferior due to the barrier Tsukina had placed over the city.
-A spy from an enemy county played on this vulnerability to trick Youta into breaking the barrier.
+The next savior after Tsukina to fill in for the absence of the Unnamed Savior; needing to quell searches for her.
+Unlike previous saviors, he has a genuine, passionate desire to use his powers to help everyone and is very much liked for all his good deeds.

+Despite his goodness, he felt inferior due to the barrier Tsukina had placed over the city.
+A spy from an enemy country played on this vulnerability to trick Youta into breaking the barrier.
 He was forgiven by everyone after Tsukina repaired the damage, knowing he had been manipulated.

-He developed a crush on Tsukina for treating him like an equal; becoming heartbroken to learn she's Il's fiancee.
-Like Tsukina, Youta doesn't accept polygamy, even if it's legal in the kingdom.
+He developed a crush on Tsukina for treating him like an equal, but became heartbroken upon learning she was Il's fiancée.
+Like Tsukina, Youta does not accept polygamy despite the kingdom legalizing.